It’s a great time to take up welding. Welders have never been more affordable, safer, or easier for beginners to use.

 Who’s this book for?

 Please don’t skip this welding book because you don’t have a farm!

-It’s suitable for complete beginners or for more experienced welders.
+It’s suitable for complete beginners or for more experienced welders, so it makes a great gift for welders.

 You’ll find this detailed handbook useful whether you’re working on your homestead; out of your suburban garage; or yes, even on a farm.